rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

      - https://login.rackspace.com/federate/acs

-Instructions on setting up SAML applications in Okta can be found here: https://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta
+Instructions for setting up SAML applications in Okta can be found here: https://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta

-3. Download your Okta |idp| metadata by going to the new SAML applications settings and going to the "Sign On" section.
+3. Download your Okta |idp| metadata by going to the new SAML applications settings and then going to the "Sign On" section.
 Click the "Identity Provider metadata" link to download the XML file that you will use to configure your
 |idp| with Rackspace.